candy-kingdom/mints/README.md

 ```

 But sometimes, a custom type should be parsed from a command line.
-This could be done by defining a parser for one:
+This could be done by defining a parser for one using the `parse` decorator:
 ```py
 # test.py